Popular: Combe Martin History | Hunting the Earl of Rone | Silver Mining | Combe Martin Museum | Local Map |

 Descriptions of the Siege in Alfred’s Biography

 In some translations of Alfred’s biography, Asser states that the Cynwit stronghold, which he himself had "seen", was "thrown up in our fashion".
-The Danes were starving the stronghold of potable water and supplies, and so the Saxon militia launched a successful dawn ambuscade.
+The Danes were starving the stronghold of potable water and supplies, and so the Saxon militia launched a desperate dawn ambuscade.

 Asser’s Familiarity with Wind Hill